San Francisco Peninsula Press Club By-Laws

 Section 2.
 The President, Vice President, Secretary and Treasurer shall be elected from and by the active members in good standing in accordance with the provisions of Article VIII and shall hold office for one year or until their successor(s) are elected.
 There shall be no automatic succession to any office.
 The President may serve no more than two consecutive terms in office.
 No restrictions shall be placed on the number of successive terms of office for other officers.

 Section 5.
 The Board of Directors shall meet at least quarterly as directed by the Board or at special meetings at the call of the President, or by written request of any two (2) members of the Board.
-Six (6) members present at a meeting shall constitute a quorum of the Board.
+A simple majority of Board members present at a meeting shall constitute a quorum of the Board.
+Board members may participate in Board meetings via telephone, Skype or other electronic means.
+Directors are expected to attend meetings, participate in at least one committee, contribute to judging duties and seek potential board candidates.

 President and Vice President